Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/nar.md

 **STOP:** What chemical reaction could be used to simulate the negative autoregulation of *Y*?
 {: .notice--primary}

-The model of the second cell will inherit all of the reactions from the first cell (with the same reaction rates) while adding negative autoregulation of *Y*.
-We will model negative autoregulation with the reaction 2*Y* → *Y*.
+The model of the second cell will inherit all of the reactions from the first cell (with the same reaction rates) while adding negative autoregulation of *Y*, which we will model using the reaction 2*Y* → *Y*.
 That is, when two *Y* particles collide, there is some probability related to the reaction rate that one of the particles serves to remove the other, which mimics the process of a transcription factor turning off another copy of itself during negative autoregulation.

-To recap, the simulations of both cells will include an initial concentration of *X* at steady state, diffusion of *X* and *Y*, removal of *Y*, and the reaction *X* → *X* + *Y*.
+To recap, both simulated cells will include an initial concentration of *X* at steady state, diffusion of *X* and *Y*, removal of *Y*, and the reaction *X* → *X* + *Y*.
 The second simulation, which includes negative autoregulation of *Y*, will add the reaction 2*Y* → *Y*.
 You can explore these simulations in the following tutorial.

 [Visit tutorial](tutorial_nar){: .btn .btn--warning .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-**Note:** Although we are using a particle-based model to mimic regulation, it is not attempting to replicate specific chemical reactions.
+**Note:** Although we are using a particle-based model to mimic regulation, it is not replicating specific chemical reactions.
 In reality, gene regulation is a complicated chemical process that involves a great deal of molecular machinery.
-The purpose of the model is to strip away what is not relevant and retain the essence of what is being modeled.
+The purpose of the model is to strip away the irrelevant and retain the essence of what is being modeled.
 {: .notice--info}

 ## Ensuring a mathematically controlled comparison